Sloppyan/SOLAMI/datasets/README.md

 ![Datasets](../assets/datasets.png)
-All the data are organized under the direction SOLAMI_data,
+All the data are organized under the direction `SOLAMI_data`,

 ```
 ├── audio   #audio data